-If you want to keep your car in a Chapter 7 bankruptcy, your car loan lender may require you to reaffirm the debt.
-Read on to learn more about reaffirmation, including the pros and cons of reaffirming a car loan.
+If you want to keep your financed car in Chapter 7 bankruptcy, your lender might require you to enter into a new contract in a process known as “reaffirming” the debt.
+In this article, you’ll learn about the pros and cons of reaffirming a car loan.

-Not surpisingly, car lenders are usually not happy about losing the ability to sue you for the deficiency.
-To avoid this, they may require you to sign a “reaffirmation agreement” in order for you to keep your car after the bankruptcy.
+Car lenders that don’t want to lose the ability to sue you for the deficiency will require you to sign a “reaffirmation agreement” for you to keep your car after the Chapter 7 bankruptcy.

-Since a bankruptcy wipes out the car loan (but not the lender’s security interest in the car), your car lender will usually not report your post-bankruptcy payments to any credit reporting agencies.
-This means that the timely payments you make will not help you in establishing a good credit history after bankruptcy.
-If you reaffirm the loan, your lender will continue reporting your payments which will help you in establishing good credit.
+Since a bankruptcy wipes out the car loan but not the lender’s security interest in the car, your car lender won’t report your post-bankruptcy payments to any credit reporting agencies.
+So timely payments won’t help you establish a good credit history after bankruptcy.
+If you reaffirm the loan, your lender will continue reporting payments.

-If you don’t sign a reaffirmation agreement, the lender usually has a right to repossess your car after the bankruptcy.
-Some car lenders are known to repossess the car immediately even if you are current on payments.
-Others have differing policies regarding repossession but will generally be quicker to take the car back if you miss a payment.
+If you don’t sign a reaffirmation agreement, the lender can repossess your car after your case closes and the automatic stay lifts.
+Some car lenders are known to repossess the car immediately, even if you are current on payments.
+Other policies differ, but in all cases, you should expect a repossession if you miss a payment.
 Reaffirming your car loan will provide certainty against the lender repossessing your car as long as you keep current with your payments.

 Some car lenders will automatically repossess your car if you don’t reaffirm.
-However, car lenders also know that they will usually make more money if you continue to make your payments and eventually pay off the loan than if they just repossessed the car and sold it at an auction.
-So many lenders will still continue to accept your payments and let you keep the car even if you don’t reaffirm the debt.
-However, to avoid any surprises, you should talk to your lender to see if this is an option.
+However, car lenders also know that they’ll make more by accepting your payment than they would to repossess the vehicle and sell it at an auction.
+So many lenders will continue to take your payment and let you keep the car even if you don’t reaffirm the debt.
+A bankruptcy lawyer will be in the best position to explain your options and whether you’ll qualify.